nwfsc-fram/boatnet/README.md

 <p>
 * These are optional steps, not currently required.

-1. (OPTIONAL) Install node-gyp by launching visual studio code as administrator and running the following from a terminal (Ref: https://www.npmjs.com/package/node-gyp):
+* (OPTIONAL) Install node-gyp by launching visual studio code as administrator and running the following from a terminal (Ref: https://www.npmjs.com/package/node-gyp):

 - Windows: `npm install -g windows-build-tools`
 - Mac: Ensure read/write access to /usr/local/lib/node_modules/npm/node_modules then run `yarn global add node-gyp`

-1. In windows, you should run the initial build from a Visual Studio command prompt.
+* (OPTIONAL) In windows, you should run the initial build from a Visual Studio command prompt.
 This will install packages specified in packages.json. (re-run when other devs add packages to packages.json)

 </p>
 </details>